 5. Rinse Your Hair

-Hop into the shower and rinse your hair thoroughly with warm water.
+Hop into the shower and rinse your hair with warm water.
 Gently massage your scalp to wash off the product thoroughly.

 6. Scrunch Your Hair

 Hold a few braids together and gently squeeze them to get rid of excess water.
+Then use a microfiber towel to gently pat your hair dry.

-7. Apply A Conditioner
+7. Apply A Conditioning Product

-9. Wrap A Towel
+9. Wrap A Silk Scarf

 - Blow Dry